The 23 Most Inspiring People Alive (for me)

 21. Malcolm Gladwell

 Malcolm Gladwell inspired me to fall in love with English all over again.
-His story telling is brilliantly insightful, gripping, poignant and pure fun.
-At any given week, most of his books are all on the list of the New York Times bestseller list – and of course they should be.
-From showing us how small but specific tipping points can cause global epidemics to formulating how success is determined by your miraculous surroundings and specific number of hours of dedication (10,000).
+His storytelling is brilliantly insightful, gripping, poignant, and pure fun.
+At any given week, most of his books are all on the list of the New York Times bestseller list – and of

 Gladwell made us rethink how influential our .02 second thoughts are as we blink them.
 He retold the epic tale of David and Goliath to reveal hidden, subtle and wondrously relevant meaning.
 His written word is enlightening, entertaining and empowering.
 I’ve read some of his books multiple times…for the sheer enjoyment of it.
 He told the story of Ketchup vs. Mustard.
 He revealed the theory of plane crashes and how to cure graffiti.
 Like all geniuses, you can agree or disagree with his theories, but by now, you simply can’t ignore him.
 And for me, why on earth would you want to?
 Thank you Malcolm for showing us the magic of language, learning and the beautiful power of telling stories.